lekoala/silverstripe-tabulator/README.md

 ## Additionnal formaters and helpers

-- SSTabulator.flagFormatter: format a two char country code to a svg flag using Last Icon
-- SSTabulator.buttonFormatter: format buttons
-  - Allow showing alternative icons using `showAlt` and `showAltClause`
-- SSTabulator.externalFormatter: format with an external function
-- SSTabulator.customTickCross: nice alternative to the default tick cross formatter
 - SSTabulator.boolGroupHeader: useful to group by boolean values
-- SSTabulator.simpleRowFormatter: apply class or colors if the row contains `TabulatorRowColor` or `TabulatorRowClass`
-- SSTabulator.expandTooltip: show content in a tooltip if truncated
-- SSTabulator.moneyEditor: edit currencies
-- SSTabulator.externalEditor: edit with an external script
 - SSTabulator.isCellEditable: convention based callback to check if the row is editable

-## Custom build

-This module use a custom build of Tabulator with specific tweaks that might or might not be merged some day.
-You can use the cdn version by disabling `use_custom_build` config flag.

 ## Migrating from GridFields